iShape-Rust/iOverlay/README.md

 - **Simplification**: removes degenerate vertices and merges collinear edges.
 - **Fill Rules**: even-odd and non-zero.

-## Working Range and Precision
-The i_overlay library operates within the following ranges and precision levels:

-Extended Range: From -1,000,000 to 1,000,000 with a precision of 0.001.
-Recommended Range: From -100,000 to 100,000 with a precision of 0.01 for more accurate results.
-Utilizing the library within the recommended range ensures optimal accuracy in computations and is advised for most use cases.

 ## Getting Started

 Add the following to your Cargo.toml: